-by Dr. Hal Cauthron, chair of SNU's School of Theology and Ministry
+by Dr. Hal Cauthron, retired chair of Southern Nazarene University's School of Theology and Ministry

-To say that Satan does not exist is inappropriate theologically for at least two reasons:
+To say Satan is not real or does not exist is inappropriate theologically for at least two reasons:

 1. Jesus Christ has won the decisive victory over Satan.